azuline/rose/docs/CACHE_MAINTENANCE.md

 rebuild is fairly performant, though an order of magnitude slower than a cache scan that results in no changes.

-Deleting the read cache does not result in any loss of data, and is a viable solution if your cache ends up in a bad state (e.g. due to a bug).
+Deleting the read cache does not result in any loss of data and is a viable solution if your cache ends up in a really bad state that `rose cache update --force` does not resolve.
+This should not be necessary normally, but may occur from a surprise bug.